 💡 Pro Tip: If your mistake caused project delays, mention how you’ll mitigate its effects, people appreciate solutions more than promises.

-Apology letter samples (workplace)
+Apology letter samples for Workplace

 Sample 1: Apology Letter Sample to a Colleague